Rosette Gault, Ph.D. asks practical research questions.

 Despite so many "new" products to clear water and air, why do pollution and excessive carbon production persist?
+Has something about the way I've been thinking or assuming phenomenon in materials this blocking the progress?

 We have a chance to re-imagine use of ceramic manufacture methods and materials in a way we never quite could do before now.
 Industry, science, art and medicine connect.